-Is your pool fully prepared for the colder months?
+Is your pool fully prepared for the winter?
+Here are a few water safety tips for colder months.
 At Life Saver Pool Fence, we believe water safety is important all year long.
 Here’s some vital steps you should be taking after you’ve shut down your pool for the year.
-These top five tips will keep your kids safe-and-sound between swimming seasons!
+These top five water safety tips for colder months will keep your kids safe-and-sound between swimming seasons!

 Get a Weight-Bearing Pool Cover